angelosalatino/cso-classifier/README.md

 We applied the word2vec approach [[2,3]](#references) to a collection of text from the Microsoft Academic Graph (MAG)  for generating word embeddings.
 MAG is a scientific knowledge base and a heterogeneous graph containing scientific publication records, citation relationships, authors, institutions, journals, conferences, and fields of study.
 It is the largest dataset of scholarly data publicly available, and, as of December 2018, it contains more than 210 million publications.

 We first downloaded titles, and abstracts of 4,654,062 English papers in the field of Computer Science.
 Then we pre-processed the data by replacing spaces with underscores in all n-grams matching the CSO topic labels (e.g., “digital libraries” became “digital_libraries”) and for frequent bigrams and trigrams (e.g., “highest_accuracies”, “highly_cited_journals”).
 These frequent n-grams were identified by analysing combinations of words that co-occur together, as suggested in [[2]](#references) and using the parameters showed in Table 2.
-Indeed, while it is possible to obtain the vector of a n-gram by averaging the embedding vectors of all it words, the resulting representation usually is not as good as the one obtained by considering the n-gram as a single word during the training phase.
+Indeed, while it is possible to obtain the vector of an n-gram by averaging the embedding vectors of all its words, the resulting representation usually is not as good as the one obtained by considering the n-gram as a single word during the training phase.

 Finally, we trained the word2vec model using the parameters provided in Table 3.
 The parameters were set to these values after testing several combinations.